-We may have difficulty successfully integrating the acquired businesses, the domestic and foreign operations or the product lines, and as a result, we may not realize any of the anticipated benefits of the acquisitions.
-Recently, we completed the acquisition of Coulbourn Instruments in August 2010 and CMA Microdialysis in July 2011.
-We cannot assure that our growth rate will equal the growth rates that have been experienced by us and the acquired companies, respectively, operating as separate companies in the past.
+We completed the acquisition of CMA Microdialysis in July 2011 and AHN in February 2012.
+We may have difficulty successfully integrating these and other acquired businesses, and their domestic and foreign operations or product lines, and as a result, we may not realize any of the anticipated benefits of these and other acquisitions.
+We cannot assure that our growth rate will equal the growth rates that have been experienced by us and these and other acquired companies, respectively, operating as separate companies in the past.